Gibberlings3/Skills-and-Abilities/README.md

 Hide in Natural Settings, allowing the barbarian to hide outdoors only (EEex Strongly Recommended).

-Add Detect Illusions (five subcomponents):

 Add Detect Illusions as a thief (EEex Strongly Recommended)

+### **Coming Soon** Barbarian Abilities

-Feral Senses: Detect Illusion spell-like ability while raging
+Feral Senses: Detect Illusion spell-like ability or as a thief-like ability while raging

 BARBARIAN RAGE: DESC